jacks205/Spell-Check/README.md

 Write a program that reads a large list of English words (e.g. from /usr/share/dict/words on a unix system) into memory, and then reads words from stdin, and prints either the best spelling suggestion, or "NO SUGGESTION" if no suggestion can be found.
 The program should print ">" as a prompt before reading each word, and should loop until killed.

-Your solution should be faster than O(n) per word checked, where n is the length of the dictionary.
+Your solution should be faster than <code>O(n)</code> per word checked, where n is the length of the dictionary.
 That is to say, you can't scan the dictionary every time you want to spellcheck a word.

 For example: